antonioborondo/environment/command_line/readme.md

 1. Download the Clink ZIP: https://mridgers.github.io/clink/

-1. Extract the ZIP into the folder `%PROGRAMFILES%\ConEmu\ConEmu\clink\` (open the "Readme.txt" file contained in the same folder for more details).
+1. Extract the ZIP into the folder "%PROGRAMFILES%\ConEmu\ConEmu\clink\" (open the "Readme.txt" file contained in the same folder for more details).